Foreign diplomats come under Israeli fire on official West Bank visit, drawing swift international condemnation

 French Foreign Minister Jean-Noël Barrot said that Israel’s ambassador to France would also be summoned following the incident, calling it “unacceptable,” while Spain’s Foreign Minister José Manuel Albares said that his government summoned the head of the Israeli embassy in Madrid.

+On Wednesday evening, Finnish Foreign Minister Elina Valtonen told CNN’s Isa Soares that her country will be summoning the Israeli ambassador to Finland in response to the military’s actions.

+“Any deviation of any route – it is not an excuse,” Valtonen said.
+“It is prohibited to open fire against civilians, even under the laws of war.
+And, of course, these people were also under diplomatic protection.”

-A host of officials from other European nations condemned the shooting, including representatives from Ireland, Belgium, Slovenia, Portugal, Germany, the Netherlands, Norway and Finland.
+A host of officials from other European nations condemned the shooting, including representatives from Ireland, Belgium, Slovenia, Portugal, Germany, the Netherlands, Norway, Denmark and the United Kingdom.

-Foreign ministries from countries including Jordan, Egypt and Turkey also strongly condemned the incident.
+Foreign ministries from countries including Jordan, Egypt, Turkey and Qatar also strongly condemned the incident.

 “This attack, which endangered the lives of diplomats, is yet another demonstration of Israel’s systematic disregard for international law and human rights,” Turkey’s foreign ministry said.